-TENTATIVE COURSE SCHEDULE: I reserve the right to modify it as needed over the course of the semester.
+COURSE SCHEDULE: A tentative schedule for the course follows on the next page.
+Although I will endeavor to stick closely to the schedule as posted below, I reserve the right to modify it as needed over the course of the semester.
 Please note that if the University is closed (due to snow etc.) for a regularly scheduled lab session we will use one of the weeks marked "No Lab" to make up the canceled lab sections.